niemopen/ntac-admin/examples/src/Augmentation/README.md

 * There is a new *reference attribute* concept and a new `Ref` representation term.
 An attribute named `fooRef` has a list of references to elements of type `FooType` (or a derived type).
 * `appinfo:relationshipPropertyIndicator` describes a property that modifies the relationship between its parent and grandparent object.
 It does the same thing as `structures:relationshipMetadata`, but works for any property, not just metadata elements.
-* `structures:onlyRef` is true for an element that is not a property of its parent.
+* `structures:appliesToParent` is false for an element that is not a property of its parent.
 * There is no longer any need for the metadata mechanism.
 Everything that can be done with `@metadata` and `@relationshipMetadata` can also be done with augmentations.

 **Examples and what they illustrate**